 IR regulation and compliance essentials - Module One and Module Two

 For IR professionals, compliance with rules and guidelines is an essential part of the job.
 Whether it is in financial reporting, market disclosures, compliance with relevant listing regimes, the treatment of inside information, or in the context of a transaction, mistakes are costly – not least in reputational terms.
-Please note all dates shown are FIRST DATE OF TWO DAY COURSE.

 Day One of this two-day course will provide a basic IR Toolkit, covering the fundamental areas of regulation and compliance that affect IR, while Day Two looks at more specific areas and situations, such as IPOs and transactions.
 Attendees will learn how the legal and compliance requirements for IR communications fit together, how they are applied in practice, and what best practice standards are.